-- Clean the metal parts with a slightly damp cloth and then dry. - Do not use abrasive cleaners as these will scratch the fire surface. - Clean the metal parts with a slightly damp cloth and then dry.
+- Clean the metal parts with a slightly damp cloth and then dry. - Do not use abrasive cleaners as these will scratch the fire surface. - Camden, Seattle, Minima and Anthem fascia Clean the metal parts with a slightly damp cloth and then dry.
 If this does not work apply a very small amount of 'baby oil' to a lint free, non-abrasive cloth and wipe over the surface.
 Use a clean cloth to wipe off the oil.